rithmschool/intermediate_javascript/unit-02/07-functional-programming.md

 addToArr(arr, 5); // [1,2,3,4,5]
 ```

-The function is **pure** because there is a not side effect and we are notmutating or changing the `arr` variable. if we call this function again, we will get a different value!
+The function is **pure** because there are no side effects and we are not mutating or changing the `arr` variable.
+If we call this function again, we will get the same value!

 You can read more about pure functions [here](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.d1qdboexh), [here](https://egghead.io/lessons/javascript-redux-pure-and-impure-functions), and if you are looking for a more advanced read, take a look [here](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/)